chauff/cse1500-web-transcripts/Lecture-3.md

 Vital to JavaScript's rise from toy language to serious contender is the availability of tooling, frameworks and libraries such as browsers' built-in dev tools, build tools, testing frameworks, UI frameworks, and so on.
 Another reason that Javascript became so popular is that it enables development in [multiple programming paradigms](https://levelup.gitconnected.com/kyle-simpson-ive-forgotten-more-javascript-than-most-people-ever-learn-3bddc6c13e93).

-In addition, today's **JavaScript runtime environments** are highly efficient and a number of them co-exist peacefully:
+Today's **JavaScript runtime environments** are highly efficient and a number of them co-exist peacefully:

 - [V8](https://developers.google.com/v8/) is Google's JavaScript engine,
 - [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey) is Mozilla's engine (used in Firefox), and
-- [Chakra](https://github.com/Microsoft/ChakraCore) is Microsoft's JavaScript runtime.
-In december 2018, Microsoft has announced that [they will adopt chromium](https://blogs.windows.com/windowsexperience/2018/12/06/microsoft-edge-making-the-web-better-through-more-open-source-collaboration/) (Google's open-source browser) and thus they will use V8.
+- [Chakra](https://github.com/Microsoft/ChakraCore) is/was Microsoft's JavaScript runtime.
+In December 2018, Microsoft has announced that [they will adopt chromium](https://blogs.windows.com/windowsexperience/2018/12/06/microsoft-edge-making-the-web-better-through-more-open-source-collaboration/) (Google's open-source browser) and thus they will use V8.
 The final version should be released around spring 2020.

+Javascript is an interpreted language, therefore a browser can read a javascript code line-by-line and run the program.
+However, all modern engines use **just-in-time (JIT) compilation** (the compilation happens at run-time).
+They compile javascript into **bytecode** and then optimize it to improve overall performance.

+Some javascript engines (e.g., V8) also have a **lazy compilation mechanism** (among others optimization mechanisms).
+Some functions ([IIFEs](https://developer.mozilla.org/en-US/docs/Glossary/IIFE)) are first compiled and the other functions are skipped (the engine only records the name of the function and the location of its source code).
+These functions are then compiled at run-time.

 JavaScript tracks ECMAScript, the scripting-language specification standardized by [Ecma International](http://www.ecma-international.org/).
 While JavaScript is the most popular implementation of the standard, other implementations or dialects exist as well (e.g. ActionScript).